SamMSalem/Diabetes-USA-Analysis/README.md

   - This strong correlation suggests that obesity is a primary driver or a major contributing factor to the high rates of diagnosed diabetes at the county level.
 The visual evidence is compelling enough to conclude that any strategy to combat diabetes should prioritize addressing obesity.

-Actionable Insight: This insight is highly valuable.
-It points to a direct causal link that can be used to frame messaging.
+Actionable Insight: This insight is highly valuable since it points to a direct causal link that can be used to frame messaging.
 A campaign targeting counties with high obesity rates would likely be effective in reaching a population at high risk for diabetes.